A woodsy Japanese style comes to Toronto’s masonry-loving streets

 Further reading: A Queen West Victorian Gets a Warm, Woodsy Update

 “When wood ages, it naturally turns toward grey and black tones,” says DPo Architecture principal Yvonne Popovska of this newly erected abode in the Junction.
 “The black wood cladding in this case provides contrast to the natural timber notes in the protected overhang areas and interiors.
 We also used a rough texture siding, which looks even more naturally aged when stained or painted black.”
 To the architect, the advantages of using timber cladding are clear: it’s a sustainable Canadian material that stands up to time and weather.
-Not to mention, she observes, “I think black wood siding provides great contrast to Toronto’s tree-lined streets.”
+Not to mention, she observes, “I think houses with black wood siding provides great contrast to Toronto’s tree-lined streets.”

 “One of my favourite spaces in Toronto,” says Rick Galezowski of Great Lake Studio, “is the grassy lawn at the center of the TD Center tower cluster.
 The absolute blackness of the towers causes the details to recede, emphasizing their monolithic form.
 This has a ‘quieting’ effect, bringing the landscaped foreground and sky into sharper focus.”
 His urban cottage in Trinity Bellwoods, which he designed together with his architect wife, Maggie Bennedsen, is similarly Zen.
 “By day, it acts as an abstract canvas for shadow play from the boulevard trees.
 By night, it has the quality of an austere lantern,” he says.